 2. Less Stress For You

 Getting our cat to an annual wellness exam isn’t always easy.
 Life can get in the way.
 There are cat carriers, broken down cars, sick children, and a late mailman with a package you must sign for.
-When your veterinarian comes to your home, you won’t have to worry about finding a ride, childcare or anything else for that matter.
+When your veterinarian comes to your home, you won’t have to worry about finding a ride, a babysitter, or anything else for that matter.

 3. Less Exposure To Contagions